- Home

 3. Surround yourself with people who inspire you

-If you’re experiencing a lack of meaning and/or purpose in your life, it can also be helpful to think about the people you surround yourself with.
+If you’re experiencing a lack of meaning and/or purpose in your life, it can be helpful to think about the people you surround yourself with.

-Try not to focus on people you ‘have’ to see – such as colleagues and immediate family members.
-But those who you choose to spend time with.
+Try not to focus on people you ‘have’ to see – such as colleagues and immediate family members – but those who you choose to spend time with.
 If the people around you are negative, it’s easy to get weighed down – and if these people aren’t interested in making positive change, it can be difficult to feel inspired.

 Of course, you don’t have to cut these people out of your life altogether to find meaning and purpose.
 But it can help to try and spend time with people who inspire and encourage you to make a difference.